Jamf-Concepts/Setup-Manager/README.md

-Please report issues, feature requests, and feedback (positive and negative) [as an issue.](https://github.com/Jamf-Concepts/Setup-Manager/issues)
+Please report issues, feature requests, and feedback (positive and constructive) in an issue or conversation in [the github repo](https://github.com/Jamf-Concepts/Setup-Manager).